floooh/floooh.github.io/_drafts/2023-10-23-sokol-webgpu.md

 It is extremely picky in that it enforces input data correctness to a level that's not been seen yet in native APIs.
-Native APIs often leave some areas underspecified or as undefined behaviour for various reasons (one reason is most likely plain and simple "oops we totally forgot about this edge case").
+Native APIs often leave some areas underspecified or as undefined behaviour for various reasons (where the most likely one reason is probably "oops we totally forgot about this edge case").

 As a security-oriented web API, WebGPU can't effort the luxury of under-specification or undefined behaviour, but at the same